 Preparing for Bath Time

 Creating a safe setting is important for any senior.
 Take an honest evaluation of the bathroom before you start.
 Make sure all the devices you use are within reach and working.
-If you have to leave the senior alone while you get something, you’re putting them at risk.
+You’re putting them at risk if you have to leave the senior alone while you get something.
 It also slows down the process, possibly giving them a new area for concern.

 Different Types of Baths